 The endearing sketch caught the heart of the nation, and one person in particular.
 Eleanor Tomlinson of East Yorkshire sketched a beautiful design for a bit of fun as a way to commemorate the end of the Jubilee.

-A drawing referencing the Queen’s surprise tea with Paddington Bear has, like the touching film sequence itself, gone viral at the weekend.
-After posting on social media at about 6.30pm on Sunday night, Eleanor’s website went crazy thanks to the image that resonated very deeply with people.
+A drawing referencing the Queen’s surprise tea with Paddington Bear has, like the touching film sequence itself, went viral at the time and people have said that this beautiful art was never more poignant

 Hull Live reported that artist Eleanor said: “I think the film of the Queen with Paddington was my highlight of the Jubilee and for me captured every aspect of why we love our dear Queen.
 She takes her job seriously but not herself.